BrianC1992/BrianC1992.github.io/_posts/2018-08-01-Football-RB-Survival-Analysis-Pt-1.md

 1. The career of your average NFL RB is very short.
 Three years.
 2. You are better off going pro early if you are a star RB in college since your chances of staying in the league are much better the earlier you start.

-So what factors other than age affect the longevity of an NFL RB.
+So what factors other than age affect the longevity of an NFL RB?
 That is the subject of another post.